ezesoft/xapi/readme.md

     import utilities_pb2 as util
     import utilities_pb2_grpc as util_grpc

 Next, create a stub to gain access to the remote **Utility** interfaces. xAPI requires Transport Layer Security (TLS), so you must establish an encrypted connection.
-You can use this [roots.pem](https://pki.google.com/roots.pem) file distributed by Google, which is also included in our xAPI respository.
+You can use this [roots.pem](https://pki.google.com/roots.pem) file distributed by Google, which is also included in our xAPI repository.

     with open(r'.\roots.pem', 'rb') as f: cert = f.read()
     channel = grpc.secure_channel('SERVER:PORT', grpc.ssl_channel_credentials(root_certificates=cert))